 - Stevia, to taste

 Measure out a mugful of unsweetened vanilla almond milk.
 Heat your mugful of unsweetened vanilla almond milk in a pot to warm it up.
 Don’t boil!
 Pour the milk back into your mug, then add 1 tsp. of cinnamon and stir.
 Sweeten as desired with stevia.
-Sip slowly and enjoy!
+Sip slowly and enjoy it!

 Remember to Enjoy Yourself and Give Thanks!